 The older Nest Cam, with the previous design, is still on sale if you need something a little cheaper.
-You still get 1080p HD streaming, and access to the very intuitive app – just not as many of the additional bells and whistles.
+You still get 1080p HD streaming and access to the very intuitive app – just not as many of the additional bells and whistles.

 The Netatmo Welcome was quite ahead of its time as a security camera when it appeared several years ago, and it's still a very viable product.
 Like the other cameras here, it's a Wi-Fi-connected device that starts recording when it senses movement.

-The clever bit is that the camera not only spots that people have entered its 130-degree field of vision, but it will also have a stab at recognising them too.
+The clever bit is that the camera not only spots that people have entered its 130-degree field of vision, but it will also have a stab at recognizing them too.
 Perhaps more usefully, if someone passes who the camera doesn't know, you get an alert about an "unknown face".
 You can tell the system who it is (if it's not an intruder), and next time around it should automatically know.

 The camera can record video in up to 1080p, which looks perfectly fine on a smartphone screen and won't tax your internet connection too much.
-Netatmo also allows you to fine tune the settings for each individual user – for example, don't record Abbie, but do record Ben.
+Netatmo also allows you to fine-tune the settings for each individual user – for example, don't record Abbie, but do record Ben.
 It's actually pretty smart.

 Perhaps the most pleasing feature here is that no monthly subscription is required to store more than a day's worth of footage.
 Here, video is stored on the Welcome's microSD card and/or remotely on your Dropbox folder, so you're not committing yourself to month after month of regular payments as you are with some other models.
-Absolutely one of the best security cameras of 2020.
+Absolutely one of the best security cameras of 2021.

 Canary has got over some initial software issues to offer a very decent security camera option: especially that crisp 1080p video, with a 147-degree field of view, night vision and motion alerts (plus clear audio).
 What's more, that 90+ decibel siren makes it more of a serious security camera than some others here (though it needs to be manually activated when you spot something amiss).

-Canary also lets you speed dial the emergency services from the app – though given it is unlikely that anything life-changing is going to happen in the time it takes you to manually dial 999, maybe that's not incredibly useful.
-Still, it's well worth a spot on our best security cameras 2020 list.
+Canary also lets you speed dial the emergency services from the app – though given it is unlikely that anything life-changing is going to happen in the time it takes you to manually dial 911, maybe that's not incredibly useful.
+Still, it's well worth a spot on our best security cameras 2021 list.

 The device is more capable than most rival models, with sensors tracking the air quality, temperature and humidity in your home – or at least the area immediately around the camera – helping you create a pleasant and healthy atmosphere to live in.
 All of this can be tracked and managed from inside the app.

 That pleasant atmosphere might be slightly affected by the thought that you need to pay extra in order to use the camera's handy night mode and some other useful other bits of functionality.
-For your £7.99 per month (or £79 per year), you also get up to a month of video recordings, unlimited downloads to your phone, two-way chat, and the option to view the camera on a desktop web browser.
+For your $8.25 per month (or $99 per year), you also get up to a month of video recordings, unlimited downloads to your phone, two-way chat, and the option to view the camera on a desktop web browser.

 It works with a wire or without, with a Canary Smart base station or without, and can operate indoors or indoors – you get a lot of flexibility from this little device.
 We like the 1080p HD video quality, the 116-degree field of view, the motion detection, and the removable magnetic base which is simple to install.